iconik-io/iconik-storage-gateway-docker/README.md

 `/home/my_user/isg_local_data` - custom preferred location on host for the ISG local database.
 It is important to mount it as an external volume in order to make local database persistent.

+# Development

+To build a docker image against the latest development build of the ISG, you can use the following command to install the package from the development build repository.

+`docker build --build-arg REPO_BASE=https://packages.iconik.io/dev/deb/ubuntu  -t docker_isg:latest .`

+[!CAUTION]

+Development builds of the ISG are not to be considered stable and should not be used in production. iconik does not provide support for issues arising from running development builds.